Seven Libyan soldiers killed in clashes with Islamic State

-BENGHAZI, Libya (Reuters) - Seven Libyan soldiers were killed on Friday when Islamic State militants stormed a checkpoint manned by forces loyal to the official government, military officials said.
+BENGHAZI, Libya, July 31 (Reuters) - Seven Libyan soldiers were killed on Friday when Islamic State militants stormed a checkpoint manned by forces loyal to the official government, military officials said.

 “Fighting is continuing some 100 kilometers outside Ajdabiya,” one official said.